Menopause: More Than Just Symptoms

 Symptoms or No Symptoms – Why Your Menopause Must Be Treated

 The biggest challenge I face in educating both women and doctors about menopause is getting everyone to look beyond the classic symptoms it causes like hot flashes, night sweats, vaginal dryness, sleep disruption, hair loss, and “brain fog.”
 Everybody thinks that menopause is only about symptoms.
 If you have them, you treat them.
-If you don't have them, then menopause is a non-issue.
+If you don’t have them, then menopause is a non-issue.
 You can ignore it.
-Nothing could be further from the truth!
+Believe me, nothing could be further from the truth!

 If You Have Symptoms